pydongery/blog/_posts/2025-03-14-ExpansionTricks.md

     }
 }
 ```
 To keep using the short-circuiting property of `&&`, another helper `invoke` must be introduced.
-If the requested `F::operator()` specialization returned void, `invoke` shall return `true`.
-Otherwise it must return `false` and copy construct `ret.obj` from the return value.
+If the requested `F::operator()` specialization returned `void`, `invoke` shall return `true`.
+Otherwise it must return `false` to stop iteration and finally copy construct `ret.obj` from the return value.

 ```c++
 template <auto E, typename F, typename R>